MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-arcsight-windows-defender-advanced-threat-protection.md

   Events URL |	https://DataAccess-PRD.trafficmanager.net:444/api/alerts
   Authentication Type |	OAuth 2
   OAuth 2 Client Properties file	| Select wdatp-connector.properties.
-  Refresh Token	| Use either the Windows Defender ATP token URL or the restutil tool to get your refresh token. <br> **Get your refresh token using the Windows Defender ATP token URL:** </br> Open a browser and connect to the following URL: `https://DataAccess-PRD.trafficmanager.net:444/api/FetchToken?clientId=f7c1acd8-0458-48a0-a662-dba6de049d1c&tenantId=<tenant ID>&clientSecret=<clientSecret>`</br> </br>NOTE: Replace the *tenantID* value with your tenant ID.</br> **Get your refresh token using the restutil tool:** </br> a.
+  Refresh Token	| Use either the Windows Defender ATP token URL or the restutil tool to obtain your refresh token.
+For more information, see JOEY ADD LINK HERE. </br> **Get your refresh token using the restutil tool:** </br> a.
 Open a command prompt.
 Navigate to `C:\ArcSightSmartConnectors\<descriptive_name>\current\bin`. </br> b.
 Type: `arcsight restutil token -config C:\ArcSightSmartConnectors_Prod\WDATP\WDATP-connector.properties`.A Web browser window will open. </br> c.
 A web browser will open.
 Type in your credentials then click on the password field to let the page redirect.
 In the login prompt, enter your credentials. </br> d.
 A refresh token is provided in the command prompt.
 7. You can leave the destination parameter fields with the default values.
 [JOEY: CHECK THE HP GUIDE AND YOUTUBE VIDEO ON HOW THE SCREENS FOR THE PRECEEDING STEPS] Type in a name for the connector.
 You can leave the other fields blank.